The Oral-B Pro 2000 is the number one, best-ever selling electric toothbrush.

 Best seller it may be, but let’s find out if it deserves its reputation as a brilliant, low to mid-price range brush.

-A short while back, the Oral-B Pro 2000 would have been considered a top of the range brush and would have come with a premium price tag.
+A short while back, the Oral-B Pro 2000 would have been considered a top of the range electric toothbrush and would have come with a premium price tag.

 With new, premium price, feature packed, Oral-B models being introduced at regular intervals, more basic models can be picked up at vastly reduced prices.

 The Pro 2000 may lack some of the “nice to have’s” of some more expensive brushes out there – but that’s not to say it’s not a good choice.
-So let’s go through why this brush might be just right for you.
+So let’s go through why the Oral-B Pro 2000 electric toothbrush might be just right for you.

 - it uses the same advanced brushing technology as Oral-B’s latest models